godotengine/godot-docs/classes/class_scenetree.rst

 **tree_process_mode_changed**\ (\ )

-This signal is only emitted in the editor, it allows the editor to update the visibility of disabled nodes.
-Emitted whenever any node's :ref:`Node.process_mode<class_Node_property_process_mode>` is changed.
+Emitted when the :ref:`Node.process_mode<class_Node_property_process_mode>` of any node inside the tree is changed.
+Only emitted in the editor, to update the visibility of disabled nodes.

 .. rst-class:: classref-section-separator